eerimoq/monolinux-jiffy/README.rst

 =========

 The final system enters user space **0.33 seconds** after power on, which is x seconds faster than the baseline system.
-The EXT4 file system is ready in **0.37 seconds** and networking in **2.2 seconds**.
+The EXT4 filesystem is ready in **0.37 seconds** and networking in **2.2 seconds**.

 The table below contains measurements for both the baseline and final systems.
 The measurement point definitions are found later in this